PAT Configuration on Cisco Routers Explained

 Router(config)#ip nat pool [Pool Name] [Start IP address] [End IP address] netmask [Subnet mask]

-Pool Name: - This is the name of pool.
-We can choose any descriptive name here.
+Pool Name: - This is the name of the pool.
+You can choose any descriptive name here.

-Start IP Address: - First IP address from the IP range which is available for translation.
+Start IP Address: - The first IP address from the IP range that is available for translation.

 Subnet Mask: - Subnet mask of IP range.